 You may also find them in the header, footer, or at the beginning or in the middle of a post.
 There are all sorts of strategies for these kinds of placements.
 You will need to experiment with your own blog and your own readers.
 You may want to use a heatmap as I talked about earlier in this post.

 Since I use affiliate links quite a bit on this blog, I have tested several different methods of placement.
-The best results for me have come from linked text in posts.
-Whether it’s a specific review of that product or service, or a mention of it in a post, people are more likely to click on these links when are part of your educational content, rather than an ad in the sidebar.
+The best results for me have come typically from linked text in posts.
+But his doesn’t mean that I won’t have them in the sidebar.
+The impressions for those can add to the branding efforts for an advertiser as well as the standard click-through rate expected.

 Here is an example of the links I might have in a post.